arthurrichards77/control_bullet/README_windows.md

 ![Test data plot](https://github.com/arthurrichards77/control_tutorial/raw/master/.screenshots/test_figure.png)

 ### First Flight

+| You can skip all this and just run `takeoff.py`.
+It's not great automation as it tends to drift off the runway, but it should get you in the air.

 We're not here to learn to fly... but we need to get our aircraft in the air before we can do much.
 The Allegro is a fairly forgiving trainer aircraft so will *almost* fly itself.
 To take off: